Multifunction, Fanned & Conventional Ovens

 Invented in 1945, the first fanned ovens were introduced into the US airline industry, in order to prepare hot meals more quickly.
 The Maxson Whirlwind Oven did this an impressive 25% quicker, but the domestic fanned oven didn't really begin to develop until the 1960's, with it gathering pace within the UK in the 1980's.

-• The oven gets to the required temperature much quicker, meaning heat reaches all parts of your cooking at the same time and often also speeding up cooking time.
+- The oven gets to the required temperature much quicker, meaning heat reaches all parts of your cooking at the same time and often also speeds up cooking time.

-• More food can be cooked at one time, without having to change the positions of the dishes within the oven.
+- More food can be cooking at one time, without having to change the positions of the dishes within the oven.

-• With the air constantly moving around, mixing of flavours if minimised if cooking different types of food, e.g. sweet and savoury.
+- With the air constantly moving around, mixing of flavours is minimised if cooking different types of food, e.g. sweet or savoury.

-A multifunction oven comes with two or more cooking styles to change the heating style to meet your food’s requirements.
-They are built with multiple heating elements behind the oven walls – a top element, a bottom element and one coiled around the electric element.
+Multifunction ovens are built with multiple heating elements behind the oven walls - a top element, a bottom element and one coiled around the electric element.
 A multifunction oven essentially takes a conventional oven and a fan oven and combines them.
-This means it is great for all types of cooking, meaning it can ensure juicy meat, perfect pastry and crispy potatoes all at the same time!
+This means it is great for all types of cooking, ensuring juicy meat, perfect pastry and crispy potatoes all at the same time!

 Many multifunction ovens also include additional features and functions that will suit your every cooking need, often including:

-The multifunction oven on a Rangemaster range cooker offers up to 11 different functions to allow really flexible cooking.
+The multifunction oven on a Rangemaster range cooker offers various functions to allow really flexible cooking:

 Fanned Grilling